-Integration of Universal Design for Learning in Inclusive Education concept was initially developed to ensure accessibility of people with disabilities to physical structures, these principles have been applied to other areas of pedagogy and didactics.
+The concept of Universal Design for Learning (UDL)originated in architectural practice and was designed to provide accessible environments for entire populations (Nelson, 2014).
+Although this concept was initially developed to ensure accessibility of people with disabilities to physical structures, these principles have been applied to other areas of pedagogy and didactics.
 In education the term was adopted as a set of principles, strategies, and actions that aim to make education accessible and functional for all people.
 It is important to emphasize that universal learning design comes to the area of Special Education since it visualizes individuals in a unique way and proposes to think about their peculiarities.